As the New Year rolls around, it is also a time when we can plan, can plot and can work out new adventures.

 A very big caveat: doing the 7 summits in any form is a big challenge.
 As you look through some of my numbers you may compare these with guided services.
 What you get from a good commercial operator with a professional guide is usually in a different league from what I describe here.

-I’d hope that some peaks can even be done for less – and apologies in advance as prices change or you find different prices – this is really about the approach you use, how you define your adventure, options beyond the ordinary for the experienced climber.
+I’d hope that some peaks can even be done for less than what I outline here – and apologies in advance as prices change often or you find different prices – this is really about the approach you use, how you define your adventure, options beyond the ordinary for the experienced climber.
 My prices are in US$.

-My experience with doing the peaks cheaply was on my first round of the 7 summits, when I was fortunate to have sponsorship from British Airways, and also plenty of time.
+My experience with doing the peaks cheaply was on my first round of the 7 summits solo, which I also wrote 2 books about, when I was fortunate to have travel sponsorship from British Airways amongst others, and also plenty of time.

 On Kilimanjaro, we wandered through the streets of Moshi, Tanzania talked to a number of companies, picked a route and hired some porters.
 Many climbers may not have this flexibility, and you’ll need to be prepared to be challenged long before you reach the heights.